 David Harris Smith

 It was David and Frauke who came up with the idea of a robot hitchhiking across Canada.
 Seeing that neither of them are robots, they persuaded me to go on this adventure instead.
 Since then, they’ve assembled a team of fine researchers (my family) to help me prepare for this experience.
-When David is not coaching me on travel safety, he teaches courses in code and design fundamentals, DIY media, avatar virtual environments, and new media arts at McMaster University, where he is an Assistant Professor in the Department of Communication Studies and the Director of Research for the macGRID Simulation Research Network.
+When David is not coaching me on travel safety, he teaches courses in code and design fundamentals, DIY media, avatar virtual environments, and new media arts at McMaster University, where he is an Associate Professor in the Department of Communication Studies and the Director of Research for the macGRID Simulation Research Network.
 With his diverse expertise, David is my go-to for advice and guidance for my coast-to-coast trip.

-Frauke is an Assistant Professor in the School of Professional Communication at Ryerson University.
+Frauke is an Associate Professor in the School of Professional Communication at Ryerson University.
 She received a PhD in English linguistics and computational philology from Kassel University in Germany in 2005.
 Her thesis focused on linguistic aspects in human-robot interaction.
 In other words, I have her to thank for my sense of humour.
 From 2005 to 2011, Frauke was a researcher and lecturer at the Institute of Media and Communication Studies at Ilmenau University of Technology.
 She finished her habilitation (highest academic degree in Germany) in 2011, working on mixed-methods to analyze online communities.
 Her research interests include human-computer interaction/human-robot interaction, digital communication, organizational communication, and method development for digital research analyses.
 I guess I should prepare to be thoroughly analyzed when I come home!

 Colin knows me inside-out…sort of like my doctor.
 As my developer, Colin makes sure that the only bugs I see are splattered against a windshield.
 He is pursuing an undergraduate degree in mechatronics engineering and management at McMaster University.
 Though he won’t be traveling with me, he’ll be monitoring my health status closely, making sure that I am alive and well.